Cubital Tunnel Syndrome

 Operative Treatment of Cubital Tunnel Syndrome

 Only limited reports of successful surgery done in-situ, i.e. decompressing the nerve while leaving it lying in its original position, were available until recently.
 Those of us determined to achieve the best results have held off on using an in-situ approach fearing poor results because the band compressing the nerve is addressed but not the ongoing problem with stretch.
 The concern over this has recently been reduced.
 Dr. Reimer Hoffmann of Germany in a large series The Endoscopic Management of Cubital Tunnel Syndrome.
-The Journal of Hand Surgery: British & European Volume Volume 31, Issue 1, February 2006, Pages 23-29 R. Hoffmann, M.Siemionow has demonstrated fine results using his endoscopic approach with facial plastic surgical tools and a fiberoptic scope in over 700 patients in all states of disease from mild to severe.
-Though not offering convincing data, several other surgeons have been advocating a somewhat in-situ approach for years.
+M.Siemionow has demonstrated fine results using his endoscopic approach with facial plastic surgical tools and a fiberoptic scope in over 700 patients in all states of disease from mild to severe.
+Though not offering convincing data, several other surgeons have been advocating an in-situ approach for years.
 Only Dr Hoffmann has the data and the truly in-situ technique to back it up.
 However, the highest failure rate has been reported Washington University of 19% using an in-situ release.
 This may be because of continual poor sleep positions that continue to stretch the ulner nerve.

 Cubital tunnel syndrome has an extremely low recurrence rate once operatively treated.
 It is so small it has not been accurately determined.
 Before declaring a person has recurrence of cubital tunnel syndrome, the patient must be given ample time to address their sleeping posture and they must also prove that they do not have entrapment of the ulnar nerve at the wrist level; i.e. Guyon's canal.
-Recurrence is much more likely to occur in a diabetic than a nondiabetic person.
-Since September 2009 I have been using the Hoffmann technique in all patients who are lean enough to safely perform it.
-Obesity now so rampantly common makes mini incision techniques less safe in the presence of nerves for which good visualization is paramount.
+Recurrence may be more likely to occur in a diabetic than a nondiabetic person.
+Since September 2009 I have been using an endoscopically-assisted technique in all patients who are lean enough to safely perform it and cooperative enough to ensure its success.
 I have been impressed in the reduction in post operative bruising and the minimal discomfort noted by my patients as well as the appropriate elimination or improvement of cubital tunnel symptoms.
 I require confirmation of improved sleep posture to proceed with in-situ endoscopically-assisted ulnar nerve decompression.
 This provides a significant advantage to the patient with less post-operative discomfort and faster recovery when compared with other surgical techniques.

 There are advocates of early surgical treatment of cubital tunnel syndrome, even for patients with negative electrodiagnostic studies because of the good results that may be achieved while avoiding irreversible deformity and disability.

-I now advocate in-situ endoscopic cubital decompression for the majority of my patients, as long as the patient is cooperative with correcting elbow posture and does not exhibit severe weakness.
-Prior to 2009, however, I had predominantly performed comprehensive decompression of the ulnar nerve through about a 2-inch incision (obese patients require a slightly larger incision for their own protection) which is placed behind the midline of the inner elbow such as to be invisible most of the time.
-This is done as an outpatient, preferably under a light general anesthetic or a regional supraclavicular nerve block.
-The surgery is done as an outpatient.
+Dr. Ichtertz now advocates in-situ endoscopic cubital decompression for the majority of my patients, as long as the patient is cooperative with correcting elbow posture and does not exhibit severe weakness or muscle atrophy.
+Prior to 2009, however, he had predominantly performed comprehensive decompression of the ulnar nerve through about a 2-inch incision (obese patients require a slightly larger incision for their own protection) which is placed behind the midline of the inner elbow such as to be invisible most of the time.
+This outpatient surgery is done preferably under a light general anesthetic or a regional supraclavicular nerve block.

 Anterior Interosseous Nerve Transfer

 For treatment of late, severe cubital tunnel with muscle weakness with or without atrophy, the technique, anterior interosseous nerve transfer to the ulnar motor branch at the wrist may be beneficial for a small subset of people that come in with marked weakness in association with cubital tunnel syndrome.
 If it has just occurred over a very short period and preferably before any muscle wasting has occurred, these individuals may benefit from anterior interosseous nerve transfer into the ulnar motor branch at the wrist.
 This is a relatively minor operation and can be done as an outpatient.
 It was invented in the mid-1990’s for severe ulnar nerve injury at the elbow or above because it takes so long for the ulnar nerve to recover and muscles are usually wasted away.
 The anterior interosseous nerve at the level of the wrist can be sacrificed without any deficit because at that point it only innervates the muscle known as the pronator quadratus which does very little for the forearm.
-By transferring this nerve into the ulnar nerve motor branch at the wrist, coined “supercharging it”, by Susan McKinnon, MD, a plastic surgeon at Washington University- St. Louis, the person has a possibility of gaining recovery of muscle function in the hand innervated by the ulnar nerve because the connection between the transferred anterior interosseous and the ulnar motor branch has such a short healing time.
+By transferring this nerve into the ulnar nerve motor branch at the wrist, coined “supercharging it”, by Susan McKinnon, MD, plastic surgeon at Washington University in St. Louis, the person has a possibility of gaining recovery of muscle function in the hand innervated by the ulnar nerve because the connection between the transferred anterior interosseous and the ulnar motor branch has such a short healing time.
 Long term follow up data is as yet lacking on the value of this procedure as promoted by Dr. McKinnon.